cjm00n/EvilSln/README.md

 Tested version: 17.7.5 (VS2022 update at 2023.10).

 No Smartscreen warning, No trust need, No futher interaction need.
 But it will not be fixed, because Microsoft consider it's not a vulnerability.

-Furthermore, due to Visual Studio's behavior of saving new content into the .suo file upon closing, the payload content is cleared, providing a natural concealment to this exploit technique.
-Additionally, this characteristic ensures that the exploit won't be triggered multiple times.

 # Mitigation